Colombia with Kids: 3-Week Family Itinerary

 Despite having a very active, outdoor itinerary, we didn’t rent a car in Colombia as our hiking plans were all part of organized tours.
 We were able to explore Colombia’s Caribbean region quite easily without our own car.

-We had originally planned to take buses from place-to-place.
-In the end most of our Colombia travel was by private transfers.
-You simply can’t beat the ease and convenience of having your own driver pick you up and drive you door-to-door.
-This luxury makes it more expensive than public transit but given this is Colombia, the expense isn’t really that bad.
+We had originally planned to take buses from place-to-place, but in the end most of our Colombia travel was by private transfers.
+You can’t beat the ease of having a driver pick you up and take you door-to-door.
+It costs more than public transit, but we found the convenience worth it for this trip.

 One of our vacation home rental hosts was able to arrange private transfers for us at a decent discount to what we saw online.
 If you prefer to arrange your travel prior to departure, you can book private transfers in advance for most routes throughout the region.